NicoJanE/PY-Flask-FastApi-Template-Stack/Howtos/docker_python_vscode_debug.md

 3. **Cross-Platform Consistency**: Keep Docker configurations and `requirements.txt` updated.
 Use Docker for integration tests and production environments.
 4. **Documentation & Onboarding**
 Document these limitations clearly.
 Share the workflow so other developers understand why both environments are needed.
-5. Consider using the WSL Python stack [see here](https://nicojane.github.io/PY-Flask-FastApi-Template-WSL-Stack/) as an alternative workflow.
+5. Consider using the WSL Python container [see here](https://nicojane.github.io/PY-Flask-FastApi-Template-WSL-Stack/) as an alternative workflow.
 This stack contains the same template project but runs entirely inside a WSL environment.
 It uses the Remote – WSL VS Code extension to build and debug directly inside WSL, avoiding many of the Docker remote-debugging limitations.

 ## Summary

-While Docker and VS Code offer powerful tools for Python development, remote debugging presents challenges that require workarounds.
-Local debugging is recommended for rapid development, with Docker used for final testing and deployment.
+While Docker and VS Code offer powerful tools for Python development, remote debugging presents challenges that require workarounds(which are implemented).
+Local debugging can be considered for rapid development, with Docker remote building used for final testing and deployment.
+Alternatively one can consider to use the WSL container.

 ---

-<small>*Last Updated: 25 September 2025* </small>
+<small>*Last Updated: 16 Ocktober 2025* </small>